SV1CAL/Satellite-FUN/README.md

 Some other features have been added to aid Weather/Earth observation Satellite RX  and enable unattended pass-list tracking / recording/decoding:

-- One can automatically launch HDSDR with the proper settings per satellite.
+- One can automatically launch HDSDR/SatDump with the proper settings per satellite.

 - It programs the 54 MHz -13 GHz Kuhne MKU Local Oscillator.